Uncovering inefficiencies in operational planning

 Good optimization software should not just return a plan - it should also help you steer your operations.
 You should be able to find out where you are most constrained, and which changes would have the highest impact.

-A simple way to think about this is: “With the resources I have available today, how can I get one more job done?”
+A simple way to think about the role of optimization software is: “With the resources I have available today, how can I get one more job done?”

 Common inefficiencies in operational planning